TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

          TCEFORM.suggest.[queryTable], see TSconfig manual).

          The configuration options are applied to each table queried by the suggest wizard.
-There's a general “default” configuration that applies to all tables.
+There's a general "default" configuration that applies to all tables.
 On top of that, there can be specific configurations for each table (use the table's name as a key).
 See wizard example below.